BigBrotherBot/big-brother-bot/b3/docs/user_documentation/plugins/admin.rst

 The messages that can be displayed are: *baninfo*, *baninfo_no_bans*.

 clientinfo
 ^^^^^^^^^^

-The `!clientinfo` command shows the value of a given property for a player.
+Show the value of a given property for a player.
 The purpose of this command is more for debug purpose than anything else but it can be useful to retrieve info such as the player IP address or guid.

 .. rubric:: default required level